paoyingheng/linear-model-IgG1-ADDF19-Effect-Analysis/README.md

 ## How to Navigate This Repository
 - mice.RData: Contains the raw data used for the analysis.
-- analysis.Rmd: An R markdown file containing the detailed analysis and simulation study.
+- analysis.R: R codes for detailed analysis and simulation study.

 ## Dependencies